 The CameraSim website has a great web app explaining how a DSLR works.
 It can be complicated to think about, but this visual representation does a good job explaining what happens when you press down the shutter button.

 When you first open the simulator everything will be greyed out, but you can see where the options are to choose your lighting, fiddle with settings, check your light meter, and snap the shutter.
 Click the green Start button to get going!

-1. Choose Your Lighting.
+1. Choose your lighting.

-The simulator starts with the mountain scene as the brightest place you might be taking pictures, so click the (-) button repeatedly to scroll to make it progressively darker, all the way to a basement.
+The simulator starts with a mountain scene as the brightest place you might be taking pictures, so click the (-) button repeatedly to scroll to make it progressively darker, all the way to a basement.

-I really appreciate that this is part of the simulator, because there really is no one-size-fits-all-formula for using your DSLR.
+I really appreciate that this is part of the simulator because there really is no one-size-fits-all-formula for using your DSLR.
 Lots of people ask for one, but it truly depends on the situation and the lighting.
 Your ISO and other settings will all depend on the lighting around you.

-This simulator is recreating manual mode: you, as the photographer, get to choose your settings for aperture, shutter, and ISO.
+This simulator is recreating manual mode.
+You, as the photographer, get to choose your settings for aperture, shutter, and ISO.
 The camera isn't going to make any decisions for you to correct the lighting, which is a great way to learn!

 Grab the slider under aperture to move it.
-You'll notice several things change: the f-number goes up or down, the aperture opens wider stops down in the icon, and the little green tick mark in the light meter slides between under and over exposed.
+You'll notice several things change: the f-number goes up or down, the aperture opens wider stops down in the icon, and the little green tick mark in the light meter slides between under and over-exposed.

 If the arrow is along those tick marks towards the "+" side, then the camera thinks that the picture will be over-exposed, or too bright.
 If the arrow is going towards the "-" side, then the camera is guessing that the photo will be under-exposed, or darker than you'd like.

 As you change the aperture slider, the camera is reevaluating the light.
 If you slide the aperture dial to the left, the f-number does down, which means there is a larger aperture opening for light to come in.

 This is the same way the other settings work too!
 Drag the sliders for shutter speed (slower means more light, faster means less light) and ISO (the higher your ISO, the more sensitive your camera will be to the available light, and brighter it can make the picture).

 Once you start changing your settings, you'll see that everything you do changes the reading on your light meter.
 This is completely true when you're using a real camera as well!
 If you change one element, you'll probably have to change another element to balance it out.

-4. Snap The Shutter!
+4. Snap the shutter!

 When you're ready, press down the shutter button and snap your picture.
 It will show you what a picture would look like with your current settings.

 The first time you press the shutter, I'd take the time to actually read through the play-by-play descriptions.
 It's a great, concise explanation of the order of things in your DSLR, and how everything works together.
 You'll have to click the shutter/play button to advance forward.

 It's so cool to see a photo that you "took" through the camera simulator.
-It will honor the lighting and your camera settings you set, so you will see fairly accurate results for that combination of settings in that lighting situation.
+It will honor the lighting and camera settings you set, so you will see fairly accurate results for that combination of settings in that lighting situation.

 I'm pretty convinced that the fastest way to get better at photography is by understanding what's going on inside your camera.
-The CameraSim DSLR Tool can help you learn quickly in a distraction free environment.
+The CameraSim DSLR Tool can help you quickly learn in a distraction-free environment.
 Check it out here; it's totally free!

 Do you think this is a good way to learn?
 Posts about the other CameraSim learning tools are here: